Promotes a bio-based economy with the goal of creating conditions for value added and competitiveness by 2050.

 Strives for Sweden to be a world-leading industrial country in all areas where we are dependent on electronic systems by 2025.

 Contributes to sustainable growth and strengthens the competitiveness of the Swedish mining and metal extraction industry.

 Strategic research and innovation agendas

-- The agendas are still used in various ways today, even though the project has concluded.
-For example, they are used as a basis for applying for additional financing in their respective area.
+- The agendas today are used in different ways even if the project has been completed, for example as a basis for a proposal for additional funding in the area.